Boot may refer to any of the following:

 - The BIOS checks the hard drive for the boot loader, located in the first sector of the hard drive.

-- The boot loader looks for the operating system on the hard drive and begins loading the operating system that is found, like Windows or macOS.
+- The boot loader looks for the operating system on the hard drive and begins loading the found operating system (e.g., Linux, macOS, or Windows).

 - Hardware drivers are loaded, allowing the operating system to interact and utilize the hardware components inside the computer case.

-- If configured in the operating system, a login screen is displayed, allowing a user to enter a username and password to log in.
+- If configured in the operating system, a login screen is displayed, allowing the user to enter a username and password to log in.

-- Any additional software programs that are configured to start with the operating system, known as startup programs, are loaded.
+- Any additional software programs configured to start with the operating system, known as startup programs, are loaded.
 Common startup programs include antivirus software or printer management software.

 When the computer is booting, you may see a boot screen similar to the example picture below.